top of page

 Yikes.

-At times it poured, other times the ground baked under the intense heat, yet we soldiered on with our 'shoganai' attitude and some cold tea.
+At times it poured, while other times the ground baked under the intense heat.
+Yet, we soldiered on with our 'shoganai' attitude and some cold tea.

-I suppose a certain amount of emotional detachment is required to make wines in a climate so inhospitable to grapes, and perhaps with it comes a degree of mental clarity - just pick, sort, and do what you can with what you get.
+A certain amount of emotional detachment is required to make wines in such inhospitable climates.
+Perhaps with this detachment comes a degree of mental clarity: just pick, sort, and do what you can with what you get.

-That's also made it a lot easier to understand why Japanese wine typically commands a premium over wines from elsewhere in the world - yields are low, and the work is labour-intensive.
+This understanding makes it easier to see why Japanese wine typically commands a premium over wines from elsewhere in the world.
+Yields are low, and the work is labour-intensive.

-Yet, people persist, and it's because of this that there are some incredible vineyard adaptations that have emerged across these regions.
+Yet, people persist.
+It's because of this persistence that some incredible vineyard adaptations have emerged across these regions.

-Weird and wacky doesn't always mean palatable, but this time we had a bunch of wines from the South that absolutely slap.
-Chenin Blanc and Kyoho from Fukuoka, Merlot from Miyazaki, Sangiovese from Okayama; there's so much already going on that it was honestly tough to keep up!
+Weird and wacky doesn't always mean palatable.
+However, this time we had a bunch of wines from the South that absolutely slap.
+Chenin Blanc and Kyoho from Fukuoka, Merlot from Miyazaki, Sangiovese from Okayama—there's so much already going on that it was honestly tough to keep up!

-More importantly, a lot of it was completely outside of the realm of what we're familiar with, and truly felt like an evolution of the Japanese wine identity.
+More importantly, a lot of it was completely outside the realm of what we're familiar with.
+It truly felt like an evolution of the Japanese wine identity.

 Case in point: a white wine from Tottori prefecture, made using mountain grapes.